CMSgov/beneficiary-fhir-data/insights/terraform/projects/bfd/README.md

 ### Daily Benes

-Count of all queries made on each calendar date.
+Count all queries made on each calendar date.

 ```sql
 CREATE OR REPLACE VIEW "bfd_insights_bfd_prod_daily_benes" AS